 - 10.1 Safety Policy and objectives, just culture principles

 - 10.2 Reporting errors and hazards, internal safety reporting

 - 10.5 Feedback and Safety Promotion

-Accountable Executive, Post-holders, Continuing Airworthiness Managers, Planning Staff, Technical Records, Reliability, Engineering, Quality Assurance Staff, The Course will also be of interest to various stakeholders included Airworthiness Authorities
+Accountable Executives, Post-holders, Continuing Airworthiness Managers, Planning Staff, Technical Records, Reliability, Engineering, Quality Assurance Staff, The Course will also be of interest to various stakeholders including Airworthiness Authorities

 A background in an aviation environment.

-By the end of this course, delegates will be able to explore the implications of error, the understanding of the subject and to find workable methods to improve standards and compliance. organisation’s safety culture, its procedures and safety policy and methods of communication.
+By the end of this course, delegates will be able to explore the implications of error, the understanding of the subject and to find workable methods to improve standards and compliance. organization’s safety culture, procedures and safety policy, and methods of communication.
 The training will give the delegates a better

 “The instructor used the right words to explain the material.”